Loading...

 Shop essential tools and supplies to get started in your career.

 Utah requires a license for elevator mechanics.
 A journeyman examination must be passed.
-All licensing is managed through the Utah Division of Professional Licensing (DOPL).
+All licensing is managed through the Utah Division of Professional Licensing (DOPL), under the Utah Department of Commerce.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.